 To avoid getting drawn into paying for treatment you don't really need, it's a good idea to visit your local dentist before you travel – if you haven't already.
 They can provide you with a treatment plan that your dentist in Spain can refer to.
 However, be aware that some dentists may have different recommendations, and this doesn't necessarily mean they're trying to rip you off.

-“I was so unbelievably happy with my smile”
+Dental implants Spain reviews: “I was so unbelievably happy with my smile”

+This dental tourism Spain review is from Louisa.
 Louisa is originally from Scotland but now lives in Madrid.
 In this video she describes her experience getting crowns and dental implants at the dentist there.
-It’s an interesting watch for anyone considering this work as she goes into detail about the process.
+It's an interesting watch for anyone considering this work as she goes into detail about the process.

 She paid about €500 ($600) per crown and €2,000 ($2000) per implant, which is above average for dental work in Spain.
 She didn't like the look of the crowns at first but the dentist was able to adjust them to a size she was happy with.
 Unfortunately, four of her crowns later broke because of a bad bite.